 When building a Thai home, there are 3 ancient principles that must be put into place.
 These are material preparation, construction, and dwelling.

-Because superstition plays a large, if not, the largest aspect of home building, several details and rituals need to take place upon the construction of a Thai home.
+Because superstition plays a large, if not the largest, aspect of home building, several details and rituals need to take place during the construction of a Thai home.
 Thai people believe that the house is the first line of defense against supernatural beings, such as ghosts and evil spirits.
 As such, the traditional Thai home is specifically designed to ward off these feared beings, as well as to protect the dwellers from possible intrusions of nature.

-Modern Thai architecture has perfectly combined traditional elements with Western architecture ideologies.
-Although many contemporary Thai homes around the country, particularly private luxury villas in Phuket and luxury villas in Koh Samui that are available for rental today provide modern amenities, they always base their entire concept around making the home sacred, with a deep respect for culture and religion.
+Modern Thai architecture perfectly combines traditional elements with Western architectural ideologies.
+Although many contemporary Thai homes around the country, particularly private luxury villas in Phuket and luxury villas in Koh Samui that are available for rental today, provide modern amenities, they always base their entire concept around making the home sacred, with a deep respect for culture and religion.

 Stilt Houses